flutter-webrtc/flutter-webrtc-server/README.md

 - If you need to test mobile app, please check the [webrtc-flutter-demo](https://github.com/cloudwebrtc/flutter-webrtc-demo).

 ## Note
-This example can only be used for LAN testing.
-If you need to use it in a production environment, you need more testing and and deploy an available turn server.
+If you need to use it in a production environment, you need more testing.

 ## screenshots
 # iOS/Android